-Taylor shares his amazing story with Revero coach Amber about how he has improved symptoms of Tourrette’s, autism spectrum disorder, and his weight on a carnivore diet.
+Taylor shares his amazing story about how he has improved symptoms of Tourrette’s, autism spectrum disorder, and his weight on a carnivore diet.

 Before switching to the carnivore diet, Taylor indulged in foods like chips, soda, ice cream, and pizza, and says he would get bored and just eat whatever he felt like.
 This eventually led him to weigh 264 pounds, and he developed irritable bowel syndrome (IBS).
 His senior year of high school, Taylor followed a low-carb diet, and lost about 50 pounds, but ended up gaining it all back, and then some, in the next few years.